danielang2020/ats/README.md

 - liquidation only need position's volume info to compute, position symbol and position volumn should been indexed.
 - data type in DB is important for RTC.
 - The data about RTC uses numeric data type as possible as you can, improve CRUD.
+- programming use numeric data to be connected, string data is for human being to read.